CybercentreCanada/assemblyline-service-configextractor/README.md

  If neither 'yara_rule' or 'tag' exist then the only way for parser to run is be added as a 'wildcard' parser which will run all parsers defined under it every time a file is submitted.

+## Running in CLI mode
+ConfigExtractor can also be used in cli mode outside of assemblyline.
+Ensure that all dependencies are met in requirements.txt and yara and yara-python is installed. run command 'python3 cli.py file\\_path' where file\\_path is name of file to analyze.

 ## Adding a new Parser
+1. Append entry to yara\\_parser.yaml.
+Following format above.
+On startup an entry in parser\\_config.yml should be created
-1. Add yara rule defined in yara_parser.yaml to yara_rules directory.
+2. Add yara rule defined in yara\\_parser.yaml to yara\\_rules directory.
-2. Add tag rule defined in yara_parser.yaml to tag_rules directory (Optional)
+3. Add tag rule defined in yara\\_parser.yaml to tag\\_rules directory (Optional)
-3. Add parser to mwcp_parsers directory
+4. Add parser to mwcp\\_parsers directory

 ##### Note
 Parser with wildcard in yara_parser.yml are default parsers that are run every time if no other matches are found.
+As well ensure classification is a valid field ("TLP:A","TLP:W").